rerpha/system-tests/README.md

 My major project for uni.

-Aim is to produce a repeatable way of testing containerised applications with multiple distributed components.
+The aim is to produce a repeatable, autonomous method of testing containerised applications with multiple distributed components that are spread out over a network.

+Usage:
+`pytest -s .`

-to run specific tests use pytest -k NAME_OF_TEST
+to run specific tests use `pytest -k NAME_OF_TEST`